 - Exception to this rule when the transfer records included different diagnosis/procedure coding system: If the first record included ICD-9-CM codes and the latter record was discharged after October 1, 2015 with ICD-10-CM/PCS codes, then only the ICD-10-CM/PCS diagnosis and procedure codes were retained on the combined transfer record. - Procedures and related data elements.
-Each record included arrays of ICD-9-CM procedure codes and related data elements.
+Each record included arrays of ICD-9-CM or ICD-10-PCS procedure codes and related data elements.
 Although procedure codes were not necessarily reported in the order in which they were performed, we decided to retain the procedures reported on the first record at the beginning of the procedure array.
 The procedures from the latter record were added to the end of the procedure array.
-The NRD is limited to a maximum of 15 procedure codes, so no more than 15 total procedures were retained on a combined transfer record.
+The NRD is limited to a maximum of 15 procedure codes (prior to 2017) and 25 procedure codes (starting in 2017), so no more than the maximum number of procedures were retained on a combined transfer record.
 The same scheme was used for all procedure-related data elements that were also contained in arrays.
 The day of procedure on the latter record was adjusted for the length of stay on the first record, so the days reflected the time from the beginning of the first stay. - Hospital identifiers and characteristics.
 The hospital identifiers and characteristics from the latter stay were retained on the combined transfer record.
 This assumed that the latter hospital was primarily responsible for the care. - Patient characteristics.
 The patient characteristics (e.g., age, sex, income quartile) from the first stay were retained on the combined transfer record.